heychirag/heychirag.gitlab.io/_posts/2019-07-31-smashing-atoms-cern-openlab-summer-student.md

 #### Recreation

 On days we weren’t travelling to other places, we used to indulge ourselves into the wide array of recreational activities Geneva had to offer.
 Dipping in Lake Geneva on a hot summer day.
 Attending various concerts at the Geneva music festival.
 Going to _Plainpalais_ to catch the public screening of the World Cup.
 Clubbing through the night and reaching back to our apartments in the morning.
 Barbequing in the park beside _Perle du Lac_ using disposable grills.
-Somewhere in mid-august, there is the annual Geneva Fireworks; music-synchronized fireworks that light up the sky for a whole forty-five minutes.
+Somewhere in mid-august, there are the annual Geneva Fireworks; music-synchronized fireworks that light up the sky for a whole forty-five minutes.
 {: .text-justify}

 #### The Work